She Wanted To Be The Perfect Mom, Then Landed In A Psychiatric Unit

 Loading...

-And that's when her husband told her he was going to drive her to the police station himself.
+And that was when her husband told her he was going to drive her to the police station himself.

-"It was like, 'Oh, OK, he's taking me in and I guess I'm getting arrested,'" Lisa says.
+"It was like, 'Oh, OK, he's taking me in, and I guess I'm getting arrested,' " Lisa says.

 Her husband, David Abramson, remembers it as one of the worst days of his life.